-IU football player Simmie Cobbs Jr. arrested for resisting law enforcement at Jason Aldean concert
+IU football player Simmie Cobbs Jr. sentenced to probation for public intoxication

 HAMILTON COUNTY, Ind. – IU football player Simmie Cobbs Jr. was arrested Saturday night, according to the Hamilton County Jail.

 He faces two charges, resisting law enforcement and refusing to identify.

 According to a press release, Cobbs Jr. was brought to the Klipsch Music Center Security Office due to not complying with personnel attempting to clear aisles.

 According to a police, once at the security office, Cobbs refused to cooperate when asked to take a portable breath test for alcohol.